Tea can last a while.

 Tea arrives at the market as fast as possible from the manufacturer.
 Of course, the market may have a lot of tea they have been holding onto for too long and try to sell that tea first.

 You can always reach in the back of the row on the shelf and grab the tea that is the furthest back because that tea is most likely the freshest.
+If you harvest and dry your own leaves for tea, make sure they are completely dry.

 Only Store It If You Must